Sintattica/atk-skeleton/README.md

 Edit the .env.example file with your environment values, than copy ".env.example" to ".env".
 We use phpdotenv to load the parameters for thedevelopment environment.

+Administrator password is stored in the .env file.
+To generate a new password, use the php command line vendor/sintattica/atk/Utils/generatehash.php

 Change the "identifier" parameter in "config/atk.php" to something unique ("newproject" in this case).

 Create a MySql database and execute the file src/atk-skeleton.sql, than you can delete this file.